sambacha/hardhat-spark/docs/tutorial/basic.md

 npx hardhat node
 ```

-Run `ignition deploy` command.
+Run `hardhat-ignition deploy` command.

 ```
-ignition deploy ./deployment/first.module.ts --networkId=31337
+hardhat-ignition deploy ./deployment/first.module.ts --networkId=31337
 ```

 After command is successfully run, you should see in your logs something like this

 ![log image](../images/basic_usage_log.png)

-Also, you should check `./.ignition/FirstModule/31337_deployed_module_state.json` file to confirm execution and check if
+Also, you should check `./.hardhat-ignition/FirstModule/31337_deployed_module_state.json` file to confirm execution and check if
 everything is correctly deployed.

 ### Additional contract binding